-&lt;sup>1 NEA Core value on Equal Opportunity.
-"We believe public education is the gateway to opportunity.
+NEA Core value on Equal Opportunity-"We believe public education is the gateway to opportunity.
 All students have the human and civil right to a quality public education that develops their potential, independence, and character."

-&lt;sup>2 NEA Core value on Democracy-"We believe public education is the cornerstone of our republic.
+NEA Core value on Democracy-"We believe public education is the cornerstone of our republic.
 Public education provides individuals with the skills to be involved, informed, and engaged in our representative democracy."